 click on map to expand

-KSB has concluded that the proposal poses grave concerns, and will be urging Yavapai County Planning and Zoning to deny this request.
+KSB has concluded that the proposal poses grave concerns, and has strongly urged Yavapai County Planning and Zoning to deny this request.

 - The parcel is surrounded by National Forest and borders the Secret Mountain Wilderness on 2 sides.